Canop/bacon/README.md

     bacon clippy

-or, if you want it to run against all targets (tests, examples, benches etc):
+This will run against all targets like `check-all` does.

-    bacon clippy-all

 ## run tests